| Pertile was born on 9 November 1885

 Il trovatore (with Muzio, Anitua, Franci, Pasero), Pagliacci

-(with Pampanini, Ruffo), Gaito's Ollantay, Madama Butterfly
+(with Pampanini, Ruffo), Gaito's Ollantay, Madama Butterfly,

 and La bohème with Isabel Marengo and Ruffo.
 Giuseppe

-de Luca sang Marcello in the last performance.
-In October
+De Luca sang Marcello in the last performance.
+In October,

-during November, before returning to La Scala where he sang
+before returning to La Scala where he sang

 On the 2nd of December, he sang in Andrea Chénier (with Cobelli